iameberedavid/Sentiment-Analysis-of-Covid-Vaccine-Tweets/README.md

 # Sentiment Analysis Using Pretrained Deep Learning Models 💡

 Welcome to the **Sentiment Analysis Project** where we explore public opinions and establish the sentiment in them using pretrained, cutting-edge, deep learning models.
 These models will be deployed using Gradio to huggingface.
 Sentiment analysis is also known as opinion mining.
-It is the process of determining if the emotional tone or sentiment expressed in text data is positive, negative, or neutral.
+It is the process of determining if the emotional tone or sentiment expressed in the input text of users is positive, negative, or neutral.

 ![Data Science](https://img.shields.io/badge/Data-Analysis-yellow)
 ![Deep Learning](https://img.shields.io/badge/Machine-Learning-blueviolet)